jaspervanm/same-tt2r2/data/README.md

+This folder is empty for now.
-This file will contain cached results of the simulation, after running /scripts/simulation.R
+It will contain cached results of the simulation, after running `/scripts/simulation.R`